Trucking Accident Liability Exposure

 Trucking companies maintain maintenance and repair records on their big rigs, and a review of these records may reveal that required inspection or maintenance work was not done in accordance with accepted practice within the trucking industry.

 Failure on the part of a trucking company and/or its driver to perform required and necessary maintenance of its trucking equipment can cause serious injury and even death to other motorists on highways and roads.

 Improperly tied down and unsecured loads on big rigs can break away, fall, and injure motorists.
 Failure to comply with Federal Motor Carrier Safety Regulations constitutes negligence and may be the basis for personal injury liability.

-The trucking accident lawyers at Schmidt & Clark, LLP are familiar with the Federal Motor Carrier Safety Regulations which prescribe how a large truck’s load must be contained, immobilized, and secured in order to maintain the truck’s stability and maneuverability.
-Our lawyers understand these regulations prohibit a trucking company and its drivers from operating a large truck unless the vehicle’s cargo is properly distributed and secured.
+Our trucking accident lawyer understands these regulations prohibit a trucking company and its drivers from operating a large truck unless the vehicle’s cargo is properly distributed and secured.
 A tractor trailer’s failure to comply with these regulations may constitute negligence and serve as the legal basis for a personal injury or product liability.

 Tractor Trailer Accidents Caused by Aggressive Driving & Unsafe Lane Changes

 Many truck drivers are unnecessarily aggressive on the roads, making unsafe lane changes, wide turns, & failing to yield to other traffic.
 Careless and Aggressive truck driving can lead to severe injuries and even death for other motorists.